 Maximum premium payable

-From 2022/23 the maximum premium is capped as per the following table, based on the employer's APP, plus the standard levies.
+The maximum premium is capped as per the following table, based on the employer's APP, plus the standard levies.
 The minimum premium is the same as the scheme minimum of $175.

 For grouped employers, the maximum premium for the group is based on the Group APP, which is apportioned out to all members of the group.